Support and Information for Parents, Carers and Family

 Family Lives offers a guide to understanding self-harm, practical suggestions and links to further support.

-The NSPCC's guide to self-harm explains find out how to spot the signs and what you can do to help.
+The NSPCC's guide to self-harm find out how to spot the signs and what you can do to help.

 Understanding Young Minds is a free resource pack which includes a poster, an infographic, an email footer, an image to share on social media and a website banner.